 The two predominant types of human trafficking are forced labor and sex trafficking: both have a huge market in the United States with states like Texas and California leading the top locations for human trafficking.

 Supply And Demand

-Why does anything illegal -- like commercial sex and drugs -- exist for sale on the Black Market?
-Because enough people want to buy these things -- and are willing to pay a high premium for the privilege.
+Why does anything illegal — like commercial sex and drugs — exist for sale on the black market?
+Because enough people want to buy these things — and are willing to pay a high premium for them.

 The High Reward/Low Risk Incentive

 Human trafficking has proven difficult to prosecute: there is no paper trail and nobody, including the victims themselves, tends to cooperate with the investigation.
 On the rare occasion they are prosecuted for the criminal activity they've committed, the traffickers get relatively light prison sentences.

 These factors make the human trafficking trade "worth it" for criminals.
 Human beings can be sold more than once, making them a highly profitable commodity.
 As long as the traffickers don't fear the consequences and continue to have a demand to fill, they will continue to take the risk.

 In the USA, the heavy presence of compelled labor and sex trafficking is emblematic of underlying social and economic inequalities within the population.
 Human trafficking would not be thriving if there were no vulnerable populations to be exploited.